 Dave worked countless hours with other activists in the community to protect private property rights when the Loudoun County Board of Supervisors attempted to adopt restrictive and unnecessary environmental regulations.Dave took the lead in the fight against the funding scheme for the Dulles Metro Rail project that threatened to place a huge burden on Loudoun taxpayers.
 Those efforts were crucial to moving county officials to shift costs away from taxpayers and over to developers.
-Even with that success, Dave is very concerned that this Dulles Rail project will cost Loudoun residents billions of dollars in higher taxes and tolls while not improving traffic.
-Dave has broadcast the message that Dulles Rail will primarily benefit a few station-area developers.
+Even with that success, Dave is very concerned that the Dulles Rail project will cost Loudoun residents billions of dollars in higher taxes and tolls while not improving traffic.
+Dave spread the message that Dulles Rail will primarily benefit a few station-area developers.

 “My family and I love living in this beautiful rural area.
 This is our home and we would like our children to be able to make it their home.
 Raising a family, running a household and a business has taught me the importance of making careful decisions.
 I am sure that spending wisely and sticking to the conservative principles we share is the way to improve everyone’s quality of life.”

 “The people of this district want high-quality services without massive tax increases.
 We are paying more than enough in taxes, but spending is out of control.
 I’d like to change that.”

 Over the last 20 years government spending has soared, while many of our problems, including traffic congestion, have only gotten worse.
 One of Dave’s top priorities is to prioritize spending so the 33rd District’s needs can be funded while keeping taxes low and spending at or below current levels.
 He aspires to be a statesman, not a politician!